ossmjm/EDA-Airlines-companies/README.md

-# EDA-Airlines-companies

-Based on the analysis of the provided data and charts, several key conclusions can be drawn:

-#### Vistara Airline Dominance:
+# EDA - Airlines Companies

+## Overview
+This repository presents an Exploratory Data Analysis (EDA) of airline companies based on provided data.
+The analysis focuses on key aspects such as airline dominance, client preferences, popular routes, ticket pricing, and other relevant factors.
+The findings offer insights into market dynamics, client behavior, and strategic considerations for airlines.

+## Key Conclusions

+1. **Vistara Airline Dominance:**
-The pie chart reveals that Vistara airline is the most preferred choice among clients, with a usage rate of 42.6%.
-This suggests that Vistara holds a significant share of the market.
+   - The pie chart reveals Vistara as the most preferred airline with a usage rate of 42.6%, showcasing its significant market share.

-#### Vistara's Strong Performance:
-When comparing the outcomes of different airlines, it is evident that Vistara not only boasts the largest client base but also achieves the highest outcomes.
-Despite SpiceJet having fewer clients, its outcomes rank third, likely due to its higher-priced tickets.
+2. **Vistara's Strong Performance:**
+   - Despite having fewer clients, Vistara achieves the highest outcomes, indicating its superior performance.
+SpiceJet, with a smaller client base, ranks third in outcomes.

-#### Ticket Type and Client Base:
+3. **Ticket Type and Client Base:**
-Among the analyzed airlines (SpiceJet, AirAsia, GoFirst, IndiGo), only Vistara and Air India offer business class tickets.
-All other airlines exclusively provide economy class tickets.
-Vistara's dominance is further emphasized by its comprehensive client base and outcomes.
+   - Vistara and Air India offer business class tickets, while other airlines exclusively provide economy class tickets.
+Vistara's dominance is evident from its comprehensive client base.

-#### Popular Routes:
+4. **Popular Routes:**
-The analysis highlights that the 'Delhi to Mumbai' route is the most frequently used by clients.
-This suggests a higher demand for flights along this route.
+   - The 'Delhi to Mumbai' route is the most frequently used, suggesting higher demand for flights along this route.

-#### City Preference:
+5. **City Preference:**
-The data indicates that 'Mumbai' is the most popular destination city, while 'Delhi' is the most frequently chosen source city.
-This might reflect the influence of these major metropolitan areas.
+   - 'Mumbai' is the most popular destination city, and 'Delhi' is the most frequently chosen source city.

-#### Outcomes and Flight Duration:
+6. **Outcomes and Flight Duration:**
-The flight route 'Chennai to Bangalore' emerges with the highest outcomes, potentially indicating its popularity among clients.
-Interestingly, the duration of a flight does not seem to have a substantial impact on outcomes.
+   - The 'Chennai to Bangalore' route stands out with the highest outcomes, emphasizing its popularity.
+Flight duration does not significantly impact outcomes.

-#### Ticket Pricing:
+7. **Ticket Pricing:**
-An analysis of ticket prices reveals a discrepancy between Delhi and Mumbai routes, with Mumbai having the highest-priced economy tickets, whereas Delhi has more expensive business class tickets.
-This could be attributed to differing market preferences and economic factors.
+   - Ticket prices vary between Delhi and Mumbai routes, with Mumbai having higher-priced economy tickets and Delhi having more expensive business class tickets.

-#### Days Left and Pricing:
+8. **Days Left and Pricing:**
-There is an inverse relationship between the number of days left before a flight and the ticket price.
-As the departure date approaches, ticket prices tend to increase.
+   - There is an inverse relationship between the number of days left before a flight and ticket prices.
+Prices tend to increase as the departure date approaches.

-#### Stopovers:
+9. **Stopovers:**
-The data indicates that flights with one stopover are the most common across all airlines, suggesting that this is the preferred choice for clients.
+   - Flights with one stopover are the most common, indicating a preference for this option among clients.

-In conclusion, the provided data and charts paint a picture of Vistara's dominant position in the market, followed by Air India, while SpiceJet stands out for its outcomes despite having a smaller client base.
-Client preferences vary based on routes, ticket types, and pricing, underscoring the complexity of factors that influence their decisions.
-The findings also emphasize the importance of strategic pricing and route selection to maximize outcomes and meet customer preferences.
+## Instructions

+1. **Data Analysis:**
+   - Review the Jupyter Notebook for a detailed analysis, visualizations, and insights.

+The EDA sheds light on critical aspects of airline company dynamics, aiding in strategic decision-making.
+Happy analyzing! ✈️📊